oughtinc/mosaic/README.md

 ### Save
 0. If the app is not running, run it (`docker-compose up`)
 0. `cd server`
-0. `scripts/dumpDB.sh` with a name for your dump, e.g. `scripts/dumpDB.sh myDump`
+0. `scripts/dumpDB.sh` with a filepath for your dump, e.g. `scripts/dumpDB.sh ./dbDumps/myDump.db`

 To automatically check for db changes every 30 seconds and create a dump if there are any, `cd server` and run `scripts/autodump.sh 30`
 ### Restore